FAQs

 Will GloBE-Reg ask the Centre’s permission to use any of the Registry cases in a study?

-Yes, once a study is launched after approval by the Data Access Committee, the GloBE-Reg team will search the Registry for eligible cases and and ask centres if they would like to join the study.
+Yes, once a study is launched after approval by the Data Access Committee, the GloBE-Reg team will search the Registry for eligible cases and ask centres if they would like to join the study.

 Who own’s the data in the Registry?

 There are several levels of ownership and these are outlined in detail in the GloBE-Reg Management Protocol.
 The patient participant and/or the legal guardian, is the primary owner of the data.
 The Office for Rare Conditions at the University of Glasgow is the owner of the database platform.
 The institution of the clinician who has entered the data is the owner of the aggregated data of that patient participant.
-When processed, the data become research data and are then the intellectual property of the investigator who requests the data. – The Office for Rare Conditions at the University of Glasgow and the Globe-Reg Project Lead is the custodian of the data and is responsible for the protection of the data, its storage, use and access.
+When processed, the data become research data and are then the intellectual property of the investigator who requests the data. – The Office for Rare Conditions at the University of Glasgow and the GloBE-Reg Project Lead owns the GloBE-Reg platform and is the custodian of the data and is responsible for the protection of the data, its storage, use and access.

 How will the help of Centres be acknowledged in future publications?